wukevin/tcr-bert/README.md

 ## Installation

-To install TCR-BERT, clone the GitHub repository and create its requisite conda environment as follows.
+To install TCR-BERT, clone the GitHub repository and create its requisite conda environment as follows (should take <10 minutes).

 ```bash
 conda env create -f environment.yml